 What happened inside the East Room on Tuesday was a recognition of how far we have come as Jews in America, and how the U.S.-Israel relationship has flourished during this president’s administration.

-As I walked into the East Room, I was excited to see that it was filled with Jewish community leaders from across the nation, political leaders, including my governor, Ron DeSantis, U.S. senators, congressmen, state legislators and even leaders from the Christian community, including Pastor John Hagee.
-In fact, among the attendees were ambassadors from Bahrain, Oman and the UAE.
-Together, we welcomed President Trump and Prime Minister Netanyahu, who stood confidently at the podium, side by side, as President Trump made several statements of note.
+As I walked into the East Room, I was excited to see that it was filled with Jewish community leaders from across the nation, political leaders, including Gov. Ron DeSantis, U.S. senators, congressmen, state legislators and even leaders from the Christian community, including Pastor John Hagee.
+In fact, among the attendees were ambassadors from Bahrain, Oman and the United Arab Emirates.
+Together, we welcomed the president and Israeli Prime Minister Benjamin Netanyahu, who stood confidently at the podium, side by side, as Trump made several statements of note.

 “On my first trip overseas as president, I visited the Holy Land of Israel,” he said.
 “I was deeply moved and amazed by what this small country had achieved in the face of overwhelming odds and never-ending threats.
 The State of Israel comprises only a minuscule amount of land in the Middle East, and yet it has become a thriving center of democracy and of ancient culture and commerce.
 Israel is a light unto the world, the hearts and history of our people are woven together.”

 The American Jewish community was welcomed into the White House with open arms and an unprecedented warmth—not just in word, but also in deed.
 And even if it leaves some difficult questions unanswered, the plan undoubtedly attempts to tackle, rather than ignore, the most significant issues of the region.
 It recognizes the reality that the Jewish people are not leaving the land of Israel, and that the State of Israel cannot be asked to make any concessions that would compromise its ability to defend itself.